The House is in my Name, But it Belongs to my Parents

 Decision

-The Judge ordered that there be a declaration that the wife held the property ‘on trust’ for her mother, so it was not included in the property division.
+The Judge in the family law proceedings ordered that there be a declaration that the wife held the property ‘on trust’ for her mother, so it was not included in the matrimonial property pool to be divided between the husband and the wife.